 The Shares may be sold by one or more of the following methods: (a) a block trade in which the broker-dealer engaged by the Selling Stockholder will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; (b) purchases by the broker-dealer as principal and resale by such broker or dealer for its account pursuant to this Prospectus; and (c) ordinary brokerage transactions and transactions in which the broker solicits purchasers.
 To the Company's knowledge, the Selling Shareholders have not, as of the date hereof, entered into any arrangement with a broker-dealer for the sale of shares through a block trade, special offering, or secondary distribution of a purchase by a broker-dealer.
-In effecting sales, broker-dealers to participate.
+In effecting sales, broker-dealers engaged by the Selling Shareholders may arrange for other broker-dealers to participate.
 Broker-dealers will receive commissions or discounts from the Selling Shareholders in amounts to be negotiated.